alecerodrigues/NFC_Access_Control/NFC_Scan_Auth_DualSol/README.md

 # NFC_Scan_Auth
-This program builds on my previous authorizer to pwer two small 5V solenoids.
+This program builds on my previous authorizer to power two small 5V solenoids.
 My idea behind this is to create a small locking box with a battery to power the components when in use.
 ##### Parts List
 - MFRC522: An integrated reader/writer IC for contactless communcication.
   - Operaterating frequency: 13.56 MHZ